sALTWATER FORTIFIES EARTHEN ASH

 The proposal developed from 2023 onward and is protected by BONO and international copyright laws.
+This page is not optimized for mobile viewing.
+Please refer to the PDF or view this page on a computer.
+Contact with your interest or support: mariammanart@icloud.com

 Roman Concrete interests me personally due to the way it becomes over time.
-Where in contact with seawater, the form and structure of Roman concrete becomes more stable.
+When in contact with seawater, the form and structure of Roman concrete becomes more stable.
 The opposite occurs for Modern Concrete, eroding over time with prolonged exposure to seawater.
 This is a site of precise, material reality that can be related to philosophy in practice.
-Building metaphors and myths rooted in reality is of critical importance in a contemporaneous technocracy due to examining faulty logic.
+Building metaphors and myths rooted in reality is of critical importance in contemporaneous technocracy for examining and revealing faulty logic.
 “Young” Roman Concrete needs time to develop strength from seawater and the elements and was deemed to not have the compressive strength to handle modern use.
 The folly in the logic is revealed in the application of Modern Concrete withering in time with cracking requiring continual structural maintenance to be preserved, such as in Lorado Taft’s Eternal Indian statue in Oregon, Illinois.
 The material distinctions between Roman and Modern Concrete are also to be looked at through formal structural research.
-For example the Nuclear Generating Station (Byron, Illinois) cooling towers.
+For example, the Nuclear Generating Station (Byron, Illinois) cooling towers.
 FERMILAB (DeKalb, Illinois), and CERN, and a great number of commercial, industrial, architectural, transportation, civil engineering, resource and waste methods to be researched.

 My personal ethos is that facts generate healthier creations than ideas alone, and therefore have rooted my multidisciplinary artistic practice in ongoing skill development in visual arts and design, photography (analogue/darkroom/digital), installations, music, writing and poetry, sculpture (clay, stone, mixed media materials).
 My educational background involves interior architecture, communications, social psychology, personal study of human behavior and biology, rooted in my upbringing near forests, prairie preserves, nuclear power generation, alongside ongoing interests in technology, geology, archeology, architecture and built environments.
 The study of Roman Concrete aligns with the way water and earth materials interact.
 The fundamental concepts of properly understanding nature, in my eyes, become metaphorically apparent in social constructions.
 In this way, the effects and actuality of construction may offer beneficial cultural relational activity between the Nordics, Italy, and the Americas, with the potential to extend throughout Asia and Europe.
 Additional partnerships can be considered, such as the Enel Foundation, Norges Geologiske Undersøkelse and other Geoscience organisations.